SambhavS/Phase/README.md

 Use `return` to return a value.
 In Phase, functions and whole programs have return values.
 Be sure to turn the 'return_prog_val' flag on if you want the return value of a program, if you are extending the interpreter.
 You can print the returned program value in the command line by typing the `-p` flag before the name of your Phase file.

 ## Builtin Functions
 Phase has a host of builtin functions.
 They are wrapped around Python's builtin functions, so reference for them can be found at https://docs.python.org/3/library/functions.html.
+Read the (very short) builtin file to read how each built in was implemented.
 Check the builtin file for the most recent list of builtins, but here are a list of all provided builtins as of writing this:

 `prn`, `let`, `eq`, `not_eq`, `add`, `div`, `mul`, `mod`, `sub`, `pow`, `abs`, `min`, `max`, `sort`, `sum`, `rand`, `zip`, `rev`, `pop`, `push`, `get`, `len`, `ind`, `seq`